-At our St Stephen’s Green restaurant, the atmosphere is one of easygoing conviviality
+At our restaurant on Stephen's Green, the atmosphere is one of easygoing conviviality

 This is a popular haunt for Dubliners dropping in for a relaxed lunch, or a dozen oysters and a glass of Champagne on their way to the theatre.
 The city’s business community also rely on the privacy of our intimate dining space.

 Serving brilliantly executed Dublin classics, the Cliff Townhouse seafood restaurant menus are equally suited to a three-course celebration or a light bite in the middle of the day.
 Staples include West Cork Scallops, Galway Bay Mussels, Dublin Bay Prawns, Native Irish Lobster served as a half or whole, Donegal Cod Steak or a Fillet of Halibut or decide to build your own seafood platter.

 Lunch at Cliff Townhouse will be served Thursday to Saturday, from 12noon until 14:30, two courses at €32 and three at €37.
 Menus include choice of four starters, four main course and three desserts.
 View the sample menu here.

 Find out more about lunch at Cliff Townhouse seafood restaurant in Dublin 2 here.

 Sunday Lunch at Cliff Townhouse

 On Sundays enjoy more leisurely lunch with extended hours of 12noon until 16:00, priced at €40 for 2 courses or €45 for three courses.
 The menu offers a choice of five starters, mains and desserts and includes a Sunday roast option served from a Beef trolley directly to your table.
 View the sample menu here.

 Only a stroll away from the Gaiety Theatre and National Concert Hall, our early evening menus are timed so you can enjoy your meal before the show.
 Pre-theatre menus are available Monday through to Saturday, from 5pm to 6.30pm along with our Seafood Collection.